PALOMAR COLLEGE ANITA & STAN MAAG FOOD & NUTRITION CENTER

-Please stop by The Hub (SU 22), or if the door is closed swing by the Office of Student Affairs (SU 201) to get access to our food pantry.
+Please stop by the Office of Student Affairs (SU 201) or the Student Activities Office (SU 202) to get access to our food pantry.
 You will need to fill out a one time form (link below or we have printed copies for you in our office).
 This form is for internal use and your information remains private.
 You can read more about this at the bottom of this page.

 We welcome all folks to visit our NEW Food & Nutrition Center opening Fall 2018.

 - Check Out this Map that shows where our food bank users live and/ or spend most of their time.

 FUN FACT: Data from the zip code project in Fall 2017 helped us learn that there was a high need in Escondido, so we opened a food pantry on our Escondido campus!
 Thank you to the Palomar College GIS class for working with the zip code data to push this good work forward.

 - Monetary Donations: Your money can go a long way at the San Diego Food Bank!
 For example, the Office of Student Affairs has purchased over 400 pounds of food for only $50 at the North County San Diego Food Bank!
 To make a monetary donation, please contact the Palomar College Foundation, or submit your donation online and simply select “Food Pantry” when completing the online donation form.

 - Food Item Donations: We are always in need of the ‘Three Ps’ – Peanut Butter, Pasta Sauce, & Protein (canned chicken/ tuna).
 These items are hard to find at the San Diego Food Bank, so all of these items are always welcome.
 You can drop off donations at the Office of Student Affairs in SU 201!